Franck-Demongin/NX_PromptStyler/README.md

 The CSV files used must comply with the following characteristics:
 - be encoded in UTF-8
-- include a header line consisting of NAME, PROMPT, NEGATIVE_PROMPT (negative prompt are not used for the moment!)
+- include a header line consisting of name,prompt,negative_prompt (negative prompt are not used for the moment!)
 - use a comma as a separator and " as a delimiter

 ## Features